 Start small.
 You don’t have to hit all your goals at once.
 Indulge in one or two acts of self-care daily and be consistent.
 In no time, your efforts will pay off!
 Besides, it takes a strong sense of discipline to start anything, anyway, so be proud of your progress.

 Has your self-care routine been working for you?
 Do you feel happier or healthier?
-If your answer is no. go back to the drawing board.
+If your answer is no, go back to the drawing board.
 If your answer is somewhere satisfactory, you can do better to maintain the routine.
-If your answer is yes, well done!
+And if your answer is yes, well done!

-If you discover that your self-care routine isn’t working, or that you’re neglecting a certain aspect of your life, create a plan that can help.
-If you need help fighting it out, you can reach out to a life coach or mental health professional.
+If you discover your self-care routine isn’t working, or that you’re neglecting a certain aspect of your life, create a backup plan that can help.
+If you need help working one out, you can reach out to a life coach or mental health professional.
 They’ll help you put things in perspective and devise better self-care strategies.

-Most times, following through with your self-care routine or goals doesn’t go as planned due to unforeseen circumstances.
+Following through with your self-care routine or goals may not go as planned due to unforeseen circumstances.
 Don’t beat yourself up about it.
-Feel free to readjust your self-care plan anytime, but ensure that you’re doing things that make you happier and healthier.
+Feel free to readjust your self-care plan anytime—but ensure that you’re doing things that make you happier and healthier.